Privacy Notice

 Since the use of energy from renewable sources is most economical when used in forms of electricity, electrical storage is an obvious option.
 The advantage of not having to convert electrical energy into other forms of energy and thus being able to avoid high conversion losses in some cases.
 This is offset by the disadvantage of extremely low energy densities in terms of both volume and weight - and exorbitantly high costs (Sterner, Stadtler, 2017).
 For this reason, their application is currently merely limited to niche applications.
 (Kurzweil, Dietlmeier, 2015)

-Capacitors are used for decentralized short-circuit current supply and use for applications with highest demands on reaction times (e.g. voltage quality).
+Capacitors are used for decentralized short-circuit current supply and use for applications with the highest demands on reaction times (e.g. voltage quality).

 Storage technologies: